monatemedia/Educational-Technologist---UCT---Pre-Interview-Test/README.md

 - The summary of the server statuses will be printed in the terminal.

 - Any unreachable servers will be written to an `error.log` file in the same directory.
+If all servers respond, an empty `error.log` file will be created.